 Red cars cost no more to insure than any other color of car.
 While car insurance color doesn't affect your rates, there are many other things that will.

-Find the Cheapest Auto Insurance Quotes in Your Area
+Find Cheap Auto Insurance Quotes in Your Area

-Age and Gender
+Age and gender

 Your age affects your auto insurance rates as well.
 Drivers under 25 can pay thousands more for the same coverage as a driver over the age of 30.
 That's because research has shown young drivers are at a higher risk of getting into an accident.
 Gender also has an impact on your rates.

 Tying the knot also influences your car insurance premiums.
 Married drivers are considered more responsible by insurance companies and less likely to file claims, but both spouses must have good driving records to see premiums drop.
 If one spouse has many accidents on their record, for example, the combined insurance will end up being much more expensive.

 A controversial but true rating factor is occupation.
 Auto insurance companies tend to view drivers in professional occupations as less risky, compared to drivers with less-skilled jobs.

 Where you live